-This article examines your care team during your pregnancy, birth, and postpartum.
+This article examines your care team during pregnancy, birth, and postpartum.
 Your primary care provider is the cornerstone of your prenatal care and birth experience.
-In addition to your doctor or midwife, many other types of practitioners can play a role in your care.
-This article will help you understand each professional’s role in your care, differentiate between different professional certifications, and navigate working with these specialists.
+In addition to your doctor or midwife, many other practitioners can play a role in your care.
+This article will help you understand each professional’s role in your care, differentiate between professional certifications, and navigate working with these specialists.

 Become a Pregnancy Podcast Premium member or log in to access all articles and episodes ad-free.